microsoft/AirSim/README.md

 # How to Use It

 ## Manual flights
-Just plugin your PixHawk (or compatible device) in your USB port, turn on the RC and press the Play button in Unreal.
-You should be able to control the quadrotor in the simulator with the RC and fly around.
+Follow the steps to build and set up the Unreal environment above.
+Plugin your Pixhawk (or compatible device) in your USB port, turn on the RC and press the Play button in Unreal.
+You should be able to control the drones in the simulator with the RC and fly around.
 Press F1 key to view several available keyboard shortcuts.

 [More detailed instructions and troubleshooting](docs/manual_flight.md)